Everyone loves holding a stamp and getting a good print out of it. This project combines all of that: DIY stamp making, printing and up-cycling fun.

 - Mat Boards or Regular Paper Sheets

 Set aside the wood scraps you plan to work with.
 Use about five foam craft sheets and cut out different shapes.
 Paste the shapes onto different sides of flat end of the wood.
-I know, most stamps only have one side you can work with.
-But we wanted to take advantage and use all the sides available.
+I know, most stamps only have one side.
+But, I wanted to take advantage and use all the sides available.

-Once the foam sheet shapes have dried on the wood, select the colors you will want to use.
+Once the foam sheet shapes have dried on the wood, select colors.
 We didn't have ink, so we made it a bit more fun.
 We took a paint brush and painted over the shapes.
 It required greater skill and ended up being just as messy as ink.

 You are ready to start start stamping away.
 Make sure to have ample boards for your prints.
 We used all the different sides and overlapping happened.